cloudwalk/infinitepay-woocommerce-plugin/readme.txt

 If you installed it correctly, you will see it in your list of "Installed Plugins" on the WordPress work area.
 Please enable it and input your api key on the specified field.

 == Changelog ==
-- 2.0.0 (2022/08/08) - //TODO: ATUALIZAR O CHANGELOG
+- 2.0.0 (2022/08/08) -
-* Bug fixes
+* New version and Bug fixes
-    - Displaying the total amount in the installment field
+    - Fixing some bugs and implementing the PIX Payment

 - 1.1.9 (2022/08/08) -
 * Bug fixes